Loyens & Loeff publications

 Under the implementation of the ATAD2 Directive, anti-reverse hybrid entity rules will enter into effect as from 1 January 2022, by making such entities (under circumstances) subject to Dutch corporate income tax in the Netherlands (i.e., the Netherlands will then no longer treat the reverse hybrid entity as transparent, effectively eliminating the mismatch).
 It is proposed that profit distributions made by such reverse hybrid entity will also be subject to 15% Dutch withholding tax and if applicable, 25% Dutch conditional withholding tax.
-To read our detailed update, click here
+To read this update, click here.

 Timing: the intended entry into force of these rules is 1 January 2022.

 Takeaway: the reverse hybrid rules are relevant for almost all fund structures (containing a Dutch element).
 It is key to check the impact of these new reverse hybrid rules.
 See further also the new reverse Dutch tax classification rules in this IM newsletter.